Total Compensation

 Substantial Paid Time Off and Robust Paid Sickness Benefits

-Railroad employees receive substantial paid time off each year, as well as robust paid sickness benefits for illnesses that exceed four or seven days (depending on craft).
-Excluding time off covered by paid sickness benefits, the average rail employee receives 25-29 days of paid time off per year, with more senior employees receiving 37-39 days of paid time off.
+Railroad employees receive substantial paid time off each year, as well as generous paid sick leave benefits.
+Excluding time off covered by sickness benefits, the average employee receives 25-29 days of paid time off depending upon craft, with the most senior employees receiving 37-39 days of paid time off.

 High Wages Over Long Term Careers with Robust Retirement Benefits